m-heldt/edx-helper/README.md

 ## Quick Start

-Run the following command to query the usage and usage options:
+Run the following command to query the usage and options:

 ```
 edx-helper --help